MargineanuAndrei/javascript-location/README.md

 # Get Geocode Location JavaScript Application

-This is a project made for fun using JavaScript and google geocode API.
+This is a small project made for fun using JavaScript and google maps API.